Waste Not – Casey Jenkins

 02.11.2017 2pm - 8pm

-November 2nd 2017, 1-8 PM, SomoS is delighted to present ‘Waste Not,’ a durational performance piece by internationally-acclaimed artist Casey Jenkins as she concludes a condensed 2-month residency at SomoS.
+November 2nd 2017, 1-8 PM, SomoS presented ‘Waste Not,’ a durational performance piece by internationally-acclaimed artist Casey Jenkins as she concluded a condensed 2-month residency at SomoS.

-Jenkins presents a slow-build durational performance and installation over the course of 6 hours, culminating (at 7pm) with a 10-minute audience participation segment and, finally, a short artist talk and Q&A session.
+Jenkins presented a slow-build durational performance and installation over the course of 6 hours, culminating (at 7pm) with a 10-minute audience participation segment and, finally, a short artist talk and Q&A session.

 ‘Waste Not’ explores the concept of waste as complex, gendered query.
 ‘Waste Not’ delves into a theme Jenkins has explored habitually within her previous works, namely how lives and labor are valued according to gender.
 As Jenkins observes, activities considered ‘domestic’ are often relegated to the realm of ‘feminine,’ and thus are often assumed to be wasteful if not performed for the benefit or advancement of others.
 Cooking must be done for the sole objective of feeding others; knitting, for the intention to clothes others.
 Femininity generally lacks validity unless owned or necessitated by some sort of externality.
 Contrastingly, masculinity asserts its validity simply in its existence.